LimeGradient/doki-theme-gd/README.md

-# doki-theme-gd
+# Doki Theme

-This is where she makes a mod.
+This mod adds anime characters to your Geometry Dash!